viamrobotics/docs/docs/tutorials/services/data-mlmodel-tutorial.md

 Generally, the more different perspectives of a given object you tag, the more likely your model will be able to identify it, even under differing conditions.
 The following is an example of a good selection of images containing the `blue_star` tag, taken from a variety of angles:

-{{< imgproc src="/tutorials/data-management/filter-by-blue-star.png" alt="The data tab showing images that contain blue stars from various angles" resize="1200x" >}}
+{{< imgproc src="/tutorials/data-management/filter-by-blue-star.png" alt="The data tab showing images that contain blue stars from various angles, with a search filter for blue_star applied to only show images tagged with that label" resize="1200x" >}}

 If you want to remove a tag, click the **X** icon to the right of the tag name below the **Tags** field.